datanav/docs/training/020_systems/020_Beginner.rst

 Introduction to SQL & JSON systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 No such thing as a JSON system.
+We do have a JSON *source*.

+Should we even explain specific systems here?
+Or would it be sufficient to reference the docs?

 .. seealso::